aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-table-row-data-bands/_index.md

 |**...**|**...**|**... &lt;&lt;/foreach&gt;&gt;**|
 ||||

-The following examples in this section are given using ds, a DataSet instance containing DataTable and DataRelation objects according to the following data model.
+The following examples in this section are given using `ds`, a `DataSet` instance containing `DataTable` and `DataRelation` objects according to the following data model.

 ![todo:image_alt_text](working_with_table_row_data_bands.png)